-1 Recording form for reporting concerns

-2 Induction checklist for staff & volunteers

-3 Local Safeguarding Procedures

-4 Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting
+- 1. Recording form for reporting concerns - 2.
+Induction checklist for staff & volunteers - 3.
+Local Safeguarding Procedures - 4.
+Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting

-5 Arrangements for Safeguarding and Child Protection during COVID-19

 1. PURPOSE & AIMS